 - Online Interviewing

 - Video Conferencing with SIP integration

 - Real-Time Object Recognition

 Here is the list of the tools and libraries that we are going to discuss and a comparison about their features.

 Jitsi is a mature, open-source and complete web-based conferencing system.
-Jitsi consists with Jitsi Video Bridge (JVB), Jitsi Conference Focus(Jicofo) and Prosody as default XMPP signaling and message passing component.
+Jitsi consists of Jitsi Video Bridge (JVB), Jitsi Conference Focus(Jicofo) and Prosody as the default XMPP signalling and message passing component.
 Backend is written in Java and the front-end is written in react.
 Jitsi also has native apps built with react-bative and high level SDKs for Android and IOS.
-Jitsi Video Bridge (JVB) which is a Selective Forwarding Unit (SFU), is the media server component and the core of Jitsi Meet.
+Jitsi Video Bridge (JVB) , which is a Selective Forwarding Unit (SFU), is the media server component and the core of Jitsi Meet.

 You can easily setup a demo Jitsi Meet on AWS even with a t2 micro instance (with 1Gig Memory and 1 VCPU).

 Considering the built in UI, horizontal scalability and the amazing community behind Jitsi, if you are looking for an out of the box video conferencing solution, Jitsi is the way to go.
 If you want to build a custom video conferencing solution using Jitsi, that can be achieved using

 Mediasoup is a relatively new media server that gained traction recently.
 The coolest thing about MediaSoup is it's ability to be used as a NodeJS package or a Rust crate.
 This has been developed by a well-known developer in WebRTC echosystem who also developed JSSIP.
 Mediasoup is written in C++ and exposes a low-level Node API to control the media layer.
 It supports TypeDefs as well.
 API is well documented, there are enough examples and the community is active and helpful.
 Restream and Gather are some of the commercial users of Mediasoup.